Larchwood has underfloor central heating in all rooms and two well-appointed Guest Bedrooms:

 - All rates above include a full Scottish Breakfast

-- Special Offers- £5 discount per night per room for stays of 5 or more nights
+- Special Offers- £5 discount per night per room for stays of 2-4 nights, and £10 discount per night for stays of 5 or more nights

 - Cancellation: Guest will be liable for the first night's accommodation if they cancel 7 nights or less before they are due, or if they fail to show.